iofjuupasli/SeXHR/README.md

 WebService.js
 =============

-This is a fork of [Francois Laubscher's](http://djfranzwa.co.za/) [Webservice.js](https://github.com/djfranzwa/Webservice.js), a simple XMLHttpRequest wrapper that eases interactions with all kinds of HTTP services.
+This is a fork of [Francois Laubscher's](http://djfranzwa.co.za/) nifty [Webservice.js](https://github.com/djfranzwa/Webservice.js), a simple XMLHttpRequest wrapper that eases interactions with all kinds of HTTP services.

 Example usage: